 Start an open dialogue with your child about what they do online.
 Ask them about their favorite things to do online, and what social medias they are a part of.
 Continue these conversations often, always being open and understanding so that your kids are comfortable enough to talk to you.
 Let them know you will be checking in on a regular basis, to go over their internet use.

 Teach your children about the risks, dangers and long-reaching effects of unsafe online practices.
+Also teach them how to use vpn so they can protect their privacy online.
 Let teens know that sharing questionable posts and photos (even with someone they feel they can trust) can haunt them for years to come.
 Talk to the kids about cyber bullying and why it can be hurtful to others as well as what to do if they are being bullied.
 Also teach your children what information is not ok to share online without asking a parent first (such as full name, address, phone number or age).
 Whatever the issue is that you think is relevant to your child, don’t assume that they already understand the risks until you teach them.